timeonator/sql-sandbox/README.md

 # sql-sandbox

- A workspace for working out sql and backend kinks, sql-sandbox is just a bench in the code shop.
-There are no deliverables an nothing of interest to anybody but me within.
+ A space for working out sql and backend kinks, sql-sandbox is just a bench in the code shop.
+There are no deliverables and nothing of interest to anybody but me within.

 #
 ## Authorization Problem Connecting to mysql 8 with Node